-- Attendance Policy: students are expected to attend all meetings of onsite classes, or participate in each weekly component of online classes.
+- Attendance Policy: students are expected to attend all meetings of on-site classes, or participate in each weekly component of online classes.
 Limited exceptions may be made at the instructor's discretion for illness or family emergency, in the event of which students will be expected to demonstrate comparable participation.
-If the illness or family emergency is such that the student will not be able to complete the work assigned for the course, the student is directed to policies regarding withdrawal, either from program (II.H.7) or from all courses (II.H.13). - TOTAL CHARGES FOR EDUCATIONAL PROGRAM: At 2012-13 tuition rates, the total charges for completing a degree program would be:
+If the illness or family emergency is such that the student will not be able to complete the work assigned for the course, the student is directed to policies regarding withdrawal from program (II.H.7) or leave of absence (IV.F.). - TOTAL CHARGES FOR EDUCATIONAL PROGRAM: At 2013-14 tuition rates, the total charges for completing a degree program would be:

-Full-time enrollment: \$630/semester unit x 12 units/semester x 4 semesters = \$30,240, or for 6 semesters = \$45,360
+Full-time enrollment: \$650/semester unit x 12 units/semester x 4 semesters = \$31,200, or for 6 semesters = \$46,800